 For plants or corals 10 hours per day is fine, or with very bright lighting you can have an even shorter photo period.
 Anything over that, or if you just have fish, you will get algae.
-For a fish only tank just light the tank for viewing – ie when you are at home, sitting in front of it.
-Ambient room light is fine at all other times, or how about some small LED spotllghts strategically placed, instead of a blanket of light across the whole tank?
+For a fish only tank just light the tank for viewing – when you are at home, sitting in front of it.
+Ambient room light is fine at all other times, or how about some small LED spot lights strategically placed, instead of a blanket of light across the whole tank?
 Algae is the main cause of people leaving the hobby, so stay keen and don’t give it an excuse to grow.

 2. Washing your filter media under the tap

 This is very common with brand new fish keepers and is a classic schoolboy error.
 The filter media harbors beneficial bacteria (beneficial because they convert harmful fish waste into less toxic forms,) yet chlorine and chloramine are put into tap water by water authorities to kill bacteria.
 So clean your filter media, but clean it in old tank water, and that mucky water makes great feed for your house and garden plants.